-Jordan Elias, a partner in the firm, represents consumers and investors injured by corporate violations.
+Jordan Elias represents consumers and small businesses injured by corporate violations.
 He has pursued civil claims against monopolists, price-fixing cartels, oil and tobacco companies, and the nation’s largest banks.
-Over the past decade, Jordan also has taken on pharmaceutical companies for collusion leading to inflated prescription drug prices.
+In addition, for well over a decade Jordan has taken on pharmaceutical companies for collusion leading to inflated prescription drug prices.

-A native Californian, Jordan attended Harvard-Westlake School and clerked for the late Ninth Circuit Judge Cynthia Holcomb Hall.
-He was an all-Ivy League sprinter at Yale.
+Jordan is a native Californian who attended Harvard-Westlake School in Los Angeles.
+After earning his J.D. from Stanford Law School, where he served on the law review, Jordan clerked for the late Ninth Circuit Judge Cynthia Holcomb Hall.
+He was an all-Ivy League sprinter and received the Field Prize at Yale.

 J.D., Stanford Law School